jampp/geeks/_src/_posts/2016-08-11-in-depth-look-into-caching-2.markdown

 At this stage of naivety, you may have one of the following very basic architectures:

- * **Single-tier shared cache**: all workers in your fleet communicate to a single, shared memcache (or memcache-like) service.
+ * **Single-tier shared cache**

+   All workers in your fleet communicate to a single, shared memcache (or memcache-like) service.
 The service might be a single memcache instance or a cluster of memcaches, but it works as a whole.
 And if it fails, your entire system goes down.
 Ouch.

- * **Single-tier in-process cache**: the proverbial dict.
+ * **Single-tier in-process cache**

+   The proverbial dict.
 Or LRU.
 It's a miracle it managed to scale like this, but sometimes it just works.
 For a while.
 It's resilient, though.
    At least that can be said about this approach.

- * **Two-tier in-process LRU + memcache**: we call the LRU the L1, and memcache the L2.
+ * **Two-tier in-process LRU + memcache**

+   We call the LRU the L1, and memcache the L2.
 Savvy.
    Just, sometimes, not enough.

 The problem with the single-tier architecture is, obviously, the huge, red, blinking,